Lambda Calculus: an Elm CLI

 false

-Recall that when you type in a lambda expression with no :command
+Recall that when you type in a lambda expression with no :command, the expression is beta-reduced.

 :beta command

-command checks for beta-equivalence of two terms:
+The :beta command checks for beta-equivalence of two terms:

 > :beta (succ zero) one